Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Every year, Butterfly Conservation organises the Big Butterfly Count to monitor how butterflies are faring and assess the health of our environment.

-The next Big Butterfly Count takes place from Friday 17 July to Sunday 9 August 2020.
+The Big Butterfly Count takes place in July and August.
 Find out how to take part.

 Did you know that butterflies are near-sighted?
 They can see up to about 3.5 metres away, but after that things get blurry.
 Butterflies can also see a range of ultraviolet colours which are invisible to the human eye.
 They use these colours to identify each other and look for potential mates.

 ... or that it helped you learn something new.
 Now we're wondering if you can help us.

 Every year, more people are reading our articles to learn about the challenges facing the natural world.
 Our future depends on nature, but we are not doing enough to protect our life support system.

 British wildlife is under threat.
 The animals and plants that make our island unique are facing a fight to survive.
 Hedgehog habitats are disappearing, porpoises are choking on plastic and ancient woodlands are being paved over.

 But if we don't look after nature, nature can't look after us.
 We must act on scientific evidence, we must act together, and we must act now.